LookBfrYouX/Wasteless/Epic Proposal.md

 barcode number ([EAN-13](https://en.wikipedia.org/wiki/International_Article_Number)) to add nutritional information from a Food API.

-AC2: Text fields of nutrition facts are auto-completed if the product exists in the food API.
+AC2: Text fields for adding a product are automatically filled with any existing data from the Food API.
 The filled-in values can be overridden by the business administer.

-AC3: If a product has or not have or is not known to have factors related to the three criteria below, they have to be declared.

-- Food allergy
-- Special dietary requirement
-- Religious reasons

-For example, a gluten-free cheese berger may have declaration of "Gluten-free", "Diary", "Non-vegan", "Beef", "Honey-free".
-If there is no declaration, "Unknown" is set as default.

-AC4: All of the mandatory fields (see U15) must be filled before continuing.
+AC3: All of the mandatory fields (see U15) must be filled-in before continuing.
 Otherwise, the user is prevented from submitting the form.

-AC5: As a logged in user, I can view all of the nutrition facts of a product listed on sale.
-For simplicity, full details of product is not visible on a sales listing view.
-Pop-up on clicking the sales listing card or any suitable interaction will reveal the detail.
+AC4: As a logged-in user, I can view the nutritional facts of a product listed for sale on the listing's details page.

-*Note: Future stories may include an upvote/downvote feature for the products' dietary tags.
-For example, users could 'upvote' a product as 'vegan' if they believe it is vegan or vice-versa if it is not.*

 ### EU2 Search sale listings by nutrition facts